This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Being built with stone and pink sandstone specially imported from Rajasthan, India, the temple is expected to last at least a thousand years.

-The structure, when complete, will be 32 metres tall and will feature engravings portraying the stories of Hindu gods, friezes decorated with various artists and animals, and over a thousand carvings of deities in the exterior brackets.
+When complete, the structure will be 32 metres tall and feature engravings portraying the stories of Hindu gods friezes decorated with various artists and animals, and over a thousand carvings of deities in the exterior brackets.
 The steps to the temple will depict the teachings of other ancient civilisations, like the Mayans.

 As per Hindu traditions, the temple will not use any iron or steel reinforcements in the construction work.
 Instead, it will take sustainability measures such as a green foundation with 55% fly ash, eco-friendly construction materials like earthen bricks and stone, a solar power arrangement, and water conservation energy methods.